-- -p PORTMASK: Hexadecimal bitmask of ports to configure - -P: Optional, sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
-Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted. - -E: Optional, enable exact match. - -L: Optional, enable longest prefix match. - --config (port, queue, lcore) [, (port, queue, lcore)]: Determines which queues from which ports are mapped to which cores. - --eth-dest=X, MM: MM: MM: MM: MM: Optional, ethernet destination for port X. - --enable-jumbo: Optional, enables jumbo frames. - --max-pkt-len: Optional, under the premise of enabling jumbo, maximum packet length in decimal (64-9600). - --no-numa: Optional, disables numa awareness. - --hash-entry-num: Optional, specifies the hash entry number in hexadecimal to be setup. - --ipv6: Optional, set if running ipv6 packets. - --parse-ptype: Optional, set to use software to analyze packet type.
-Without this option, hardware will check the packet type.
+- · -p PORTMASK: Hexadecimal bitmask of ports to configure - -P: optional, sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
+Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted. - -config (port,queue,lcore)[,(port,queue,lcore)]: determines which queues from which ports are mapped to which cores - -enable-jumbo: optional, enables jumbo frames - -max-pkt-len: optional, maximum packet length in decimal (64-9600) - -no-numa: optional, disables numa awareness - -hash-entry-num: optional, specifies the hash entry number in hexadecimal to be setup - -ipv6: optional, set it if running ipv6 packets